 Can I use a Waterpik to Clean Dental Implants?

 Like real teeth, it is important to floss your dental implants.
 Maintaining good oral hygiene, is critical to the success of implants.
-Implants should last a long time, but they are more likely to fail with poor oral hygiene and with the presence of gum disease.
+Implants should last a long time, but they are more likely to fail with poor oral hygiene and in the presence of gum disease.
 A Waterpik can be used to clean around and in between Dental Implants and your gums, removing remaining plaque and debris.
 It is better to floss, but a Waterpik is better than not flossing at all.